esheldon/fitsio/README.md

   unsigned 64-bit at all.
 Similarly, signed byte are converted to unsigned.
 - Correctly writes 1 byte integers table columns.
 - read rows using slice notation
+- Select rows from tables using arbitrary expressions.
 - data are guaranteed to conform to the FITS standard.

 Known CFITSIO Bugs